Nikunj7185/Langgraph/Readme.md

 # Intelligent Stack Overflow Query Agent

+---

+**IMPORTANT NOTICE:**
+This readme currently only contains discription about the agent in the folder `complex_sot`.

+---

 This project implements an intelligent agent framework designed to interactively query Stack Overflow for programming questions and retrieve refined answers.
 It uses a combination of large language models (LLMs) and external tools for search and summarization, orchestrated through a state machine graph architecture using LangGraph.

 ---